Pranav-here/multisport-training/README.md

   placeholder assets (avatars, icons, clips)
 ```

-## 🧱 Design system
+## ðŸ§± Design system

 - Neutral base colors with light sport accents (blue, green, orange)
 - Minimal shadows, rounded corners, small hover lifts
-- Motion is opt‑in, respects `prefers-reduced-motion`
+- Motion is optâ€‘in, respects `prefers-reduced-motion`
 - Friendly tone, nothing weird, privacy first

-## 🔐 Safety and privacy
+## ðŸ” Safety and privacy

 - Safe recording pledge in onboarding
-- Do not film minors without a parent or legal guardian’s permission
+- Do not film minors without a parent or legal guardianâ€™s permission
 - Get consent before filming anyone, respect requests to stop
 - Avoid private info in clips or captions

-## 🚧 Roadmap (near term)
+## ðŸš§ Roadmap (near term)

-- “See live demo” button that fakes a session and routes to `/dashboard`
+- â€œSee live demoâ€ button that fakes a session and routes to `/dashboard`
 - Real Google OAuth
 - One device coach session flow with roster and queue
 - Local leaderboards with server data